TheLegacyNetwork/experiments-fvm/README.md

 ![Welcome to the Legacy Github](https://raw.githubusercontent.com/TheLegacyNetwork/.github/main/profile/legacy-github-splash.png)

-## Welcome to LEGACY'S FVM Demo
+## Welcome to LEGACY'S Experimental Repository

 ### Welcome! 👋

-This is the testing ground for LEGACY's FVM work in progress.
+This is the testing ground for LEGACY, such as experimental FVM work in progress.

 For the LEGACY Network code of conduct, see: